-The CNMC analyzes all these limitations in the economic report accompanying the

-Canary Islands (in Spanish) In particular, the report notes that entry by vacation rentals is boosting the lodging industry in the Canary Islands, as it leads to greater variety in supply, more efficient prices and better quality in services.
+The CNMC analyzes all these limitations in the economic report accompanying the lawsuit presented by the CNMC against the Decree on vacation rentals of the Canary Islands (in Spanish) In particular, the report notes that entry by vacation rentals is boosting the lodging industry in the Canary Islands, as it leads to greater variety in supply, more efficient prices and better quality in services.
 The Decree 113/2015 prevents these positive effects from being transferred to society and reduces general welfare.